captaindpt/aep-otel/current.md

-TASK IN PROGRESS: P-1 Prototype phase complete.
-Reviewing P-2 deliverables.
+TASK IN PROGRESS: Trigger first PyPI release for `aep-otel` Python SDK.
-BLOCKERS / NOTES: Jaeger screenshot captured and embedded in README.md.
-Local dev loop for Python SDK is functional.
+BLOCKERS / NOTES: User needs to make a `feat:` commit and push to `main` branch.
-NEXT SMALL STEP: Prepare for P-2: "PyPI `0.1.0a` + Grafana dashboard gif".
-Next action is to ensure PyPI release automation is fully set up by user (trusted publishing) and trigger first release.
-Then, work on Grafana dashboard.
+NEXT SMALL STEP: User to make the commit and push, then monitor GitHub Actions for `release-please` PR and subsequent `pypi-publish` workflow.